mrclarksmith/Dogtor-AI/README.md

 # Dogtor AI
 ## Overview
-This Projects tries to provide a program that can detect a bark and the bark back using AI synthesided bark.
+This Projects tries to provide a program that can detect a bark and the bark back using AI synthesized bark.

 ## Downlaod DNN models folder